Attached vs. Detached Infill Homes: What’s the Difference?

 - Attached single-family home

-So what are the main differences between an attached and detached infill home?
+So, the question remains: what are the main differences between attached and detached infill properties?
 Let's get to it.
+Also see:

 Detached Infills: Stand-Alone

-But the most obvious between each style is that a detached infill home is not connected by a shared wall to another property.
+When comparing detached and attached infills, a handful of differences separate the two, the most obvious being that a detached infill home is not connected by a shared wall to another residence.

 Attached Infills: Common Wall

 Attached infills are built in pairs and have a common wall between them.
 Such infills inner city homes are sometimes also categorized as a duplex-style (semi-detached).
 They are almost always built on 50-foot wide lots to maximize space, allowing for a floorplan with 21-feet of width on either side.

 Attached homes are optimal for larger-sized lots over 50 feet wide as well, a new common trend seen across the City Centre in Calgary.
 In recent years, many homebuilders have chosen to build triplexes or fourplexes on a single or two adjacent lots.
 These "semi-detached" properties are reminiscent of townhomes and most units will share two common walls.

 Keep in mind that these types of semi-detached infill developments typically come with a single-car garage.
 Meanwhile, attached homes built in pairs usually come with a two-car "attached" garage.

 While attached infills are found throughout the City Centre, here are a few communities where you'll find several of these types of properties: